-As a busy parent, it can be hard to find time to get your home clean, let alone give it a good deep cleaning.
-But deep cleaning is a must if you have kids at home.
+As a busy parent, it can be hard sometimes to find the time to get your home clean, let alone give it a good deep cleaning.
+Unfortunately, I think that deep cleaning is a must if you have kids at home.
 If you’re wondering how to deep clean your house on top of all of the other things you have to do with a full schedule, don’t worry!
-This simple guide will help you get your home clean and organized in a flash.
+This simple guide will help you get your home clean and organized in no time at all.

 How to Deep Clean Your House Fast